Salaries and Analytics

 To Enter Salary with a Floor Wage for Option 2

-In the Salary/Wages tab, add a Weighted Hourly Wage to the Annual Salary entry.
+In the Salary/Wages tab of an employee's profile, add a Hourly Floor Wage to the Annual Salary entry.